-It is best that you watch the story of the Reincarnation of James Houston Jr. yourself to learn about the details of this fascinating reincarnation story and decide for yourself if reincarnation is real.
-However, I want to point to a segment that started around eleven and a half minutes into the video with the following uncanny exchange between the father and son.
+It is best that you watch the story of the Reincarnation of James Houston Jr. yourself to learn the details of this fascinating reincarnation and decide for yourself whether reincarnation is real.
+However, I want to point out a segment that starts around eleven and a half minutes into the video, featuring the following uncanny exchange between the father and son.

-One day, when the father was cleaning up the yard and James Jr. played outside with him, Bruce Leininger said to his son, “I just love you to bits.
+One day, while the father was cleaning the yard and James Jr. played outside with him, Bruce Leininger said to his son, “I just love you to bits.”

 Bruce, “What?????”